mac-n/mac-n.github.io/index.md

    - Routing decisions are modulated by uncertainty
    - Key intuition: if information doesn't surprise the next layer, why tell it?

+While other approaches have used predictive coding principles to create efficient training algorithms with local computations, the PPN architecture uniquely applies these principles to achieve interpretability during training.
+The pattern dictionaries provide explicit visualization of learned features, demonstrated clearly through their specialization to different regions of the Lorenz attractor's state space, while the prediction-based routing reveals how these features are used to process information.
+These mechanisms work together to create a network whose internal representations and routing decisions are directly observable throughout training and inference.
+This represents a shift from trying to interpret black-box models after the fact, to building models that are inherently interpretable without sacrificing performance.

 ## 2. Methods